Daniele Fanelli

 Professional highlights

 I was one of the first natural scientists who specialized 24/7 in the study of scientific misconduct, bias and related issues, and have produced some of the largest studies assessing the prevalence of bias across disciplines and countries.
-Some of these publications have become quite influential, and my is one of the most popular papers published in the Public Library of Science, currently counting over 300,000 views.

 My work and opinions are regularly cited in the popular press, and I have been involved at various levels with international conferences and initiatives.
-I am a member of the Luxemburg Agency for Research Integrity, for which I conduct investigations and give policy advise, and the Research Ethics and Bioethics Advisory Committee of CNR (Consiglio Nazionale delle Ricerche, Italy), for which I led the development of the first CNR research integrity guidelines.
+I am a member of the Luxemburg Agency for Research Integrity, for which I conduct investigations and give policy advice, and the Research Ethics and Bioethics Advisory Committee of CNR (Consiglio Nazionale delle Ricerche, Italy), for which I led the development of the first CNR research integrity guidelines.

 My research interests have developed along four inter-connected themes.
 In reverse chronological order these include: